jcaillon/valet/tests.d/self-document/results.approved.md

 #
 # ANSI codes for text attributes, colors, cursor control, and other common escape sequences.
 # These codes can be used to format text in the terminal.
 #
+# These codes were selected because they are widely supported by terminals and they
+# probably will cover all use cases.
+It is also advised to stick to the 4-bit colors
+# which allows your application to adopt the color scheme of the terminal.
+#
 # They are defined as variables and not as functions.
 Please check the content of the lib-ansi-codes to learn more:
 # <https://github.com/jcaillon/valet/blob/latest/libraries.d/lib-ansi-codes>